mennovanslooten/mockqa/README.md

 assertTitle       MockQA Homepage Title
 ```

-MockQA isn't finished yet and severely lacking in documentation.
+MockQA a work in progress and severely lacking in documentation.
 For more information visit http://mennovanslooten.github.com/mockqa/.